On the isoperimetric inequality for the first positive Neumann eigenvalue on the sphere: The radial spectrum at a point

 This proves $i)$.
 The proof of $ii)$ is standard Sturm-Liouville theory and follows directly from $i)$.
 We sketch the main facts.
 Assume that $f$ is a minimizer of the Rayleigh quotient in \eqref{K1}.
 Then, taking $f+t\phi$ in the Rayleigh quotient, with $\phi\in C^{\infty}_c(0,M)$, deriving with respect to $t$ and exploiting the minimality of $f$, we get the differential equation in \eqref{SL1} solved by $f$ in $(0,M)$.
 As for the boundary conditions, consider again the Rayleigh quotient with test functions $f+t\phi$.
 First, take $\phi$ supported in a neighborhood of $M$.
 Since $G(M)>0$, integrating by parts and using the fact that $f$ satisfies the differential equation in the interior, we get the usual Neumann condition $f'(M)=0$.
 Take now $\phi$ supported in a neighborhood of $0$.
 We have that $G(a)\sim 4\pi a$ as $a\to 0$, so we have a singular endpoint (of Bessel type) and we get the condition $\lim_{a\to 0^+}G(a)f'(a)=0$. \end{proof}

 We remark that we have defined $\kappa_1(\Omega,A_p)$ as the minimum of a Rayleigh quotient over a certain subspace of $H^1_{A_p}(\Omega)$.
 Then $\kappa_1(\Omega,A_p)$ turns out to be the first eigenvalue of a suitable Sturm-Liouville problem \eqref{SL1}.
-It is clear that we can define a whole sequence of eigenvalues $\{\kappa_k(\Omega,A_p)\}_{k=1}^{\infty}$ via the min-max procedure, which coincides then with the spectrum of \eqref{SL1}.
+It is clear that we can define a whole sequence of eigenvalues $\{\kappa_k(\Omega,A_p)\}_{k=1}^{\infty}$ via the min-max procedure, which then coincides with the spectrum of \eqref{SL1}.
 We call this spectrum the {\it radial spectrum} at $p$.
 Note that these need not to be actual eigenvalues of $\Delta_{A_p}$ in $\Omega$.
 However, as we shall see, sometimes they are.
+In this paper we just work with $\kappa_1(\Omega,A_p)$.